Omitting types in logic of metric structures: Uniform sequences of types

-\begin{proof} By Theorem~\ref{T.Uniform} it suffices to show that $\bfT$ satisfies (2) if and only if it can be extended to a complete theory that still satisfies~(2).
-Only the direct implication requires a proof and the proof is analogous to the proof in the first order case.
-Let $\theta_k$, for $k\in \bbN$, enumerate a countable dense set of $L$-sentences.
-By Lemma~\ref{L.CFC} for a closed interval $V\subseteq \bbR$ and sentence $\theta$ condition $\theta\in V$ is equivalent to one of the form $\theta'=0$ for some $\theta'$.
+By Theorem~\ref{T.Uniform} it suffices to show that $\bfT$ satisfies (2) if and only if it can be extended to a complete theory that still satisfies~(2).
+Only the direct implication requires a proof, analogous to the corresponding proof in the first order case.
+Let $\Theta_k$, for $k\in \omega$, enumerate a countable dense set of $L$-sentences such that each sentence occurs infinitely often.
+By Lemma~\ref{L.CFC} for a closed interval $V\subseteq [0,1]$ and a sentence $\Theta$ the condition $\Theta\in V$ is equivalent to one of the form $\Theta'=0$ for some $\Theta'$.